aljedaxi/zettel/pages/forum_software.md

 ## the idea is to allow for collective [[sensemaking]]
 ## https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/ <- this is where Vannevar Bush detailed the Memex
 ##
-## we can think of each comment as having the form "thesis, justification"; thence we can reference comments by "thesis, author"
+## we can think of each comment as having the form "thesis, justification"; thence we can reference comments by "thesis, author";